 These programs prepare students for careers such as the independent practice of public accounting, controllership, and general accounting management.

 Graduate work in accounting is offered for those who strive for a stronger background in business and accounting, and for those who wish to teach in colleges and universities.

-The mission of the Department of Accounting is to:
+The mission of the School of Accountancy is to:

 If you are a University of Arizona, Arizona State, or Northern Arizona University student majoring in accounting, you may qualify for a requirements waiver.
 The criteria are as follows:

 If you meet the criteria above, you will not need to submit the following materials:

 For other applicants, a waiver for the GMAT may be requested if you meet the following criteria:

 Please note, you will still need to submit a letter of recommendation if you meet this GMAT waiver criteria.

 The following prerequisite courses should be completed prior to starting the MAcc program and may be satisfied by taking comparable courses at an acceptable accredited institution.
 All prerequisites must be taken at an institution that teaches United States Generally Accepted Accounting Principles (GAAP) and U.S. taxation.